PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

         See the [full case study for more details and the transcript (Barnes & Evans)](../training/case-studies/biology-barnes-evans.md).

 ### Going beyond Ultra basics
-As well as providing lecture slides and other file-based content, Ultra has other tools and features available to support your teaching goals.

 === "All sites"

-    Advanced built-in Ultra features:
+    You can use Ultra and our other tools for a lot more than providing lecture slides and other file-based content, such as:

+    - facilitating flipped learning, where students complete asynchronous tasks before an in-person session.
+    - providing knowledge check and practice activities.
+    - supporting collaboration and discussion.
+    - sharing student-created content.

+    Useful Ultra features include:

-    - [Course groups](../ultra/course-groups.md) for facilitating collaboration and group work
+    - [Course groups](../ultra/course-groups.md): for facilitating collaboration and group work
     - [Group Assignments](../ultra/assignment-set-up/#group-assessment) for collaborative formative or summative assessment
-    - [Discussions](../ultra/discussions.md) for Q&A forums and asynchronous student discussion
+    - [Discussions](../ultra/discussions.md): Q&A forums, asynchronous discussion,  student-created content
     - [Tests](../ultra/test.md) for informal/practice quizzes
     - [Journals](../ultra/journal.md) for reflective practice